SIGN UP TO MENTOR A TFAS STUDENT INTERN

-TFAS is seeking working professionals in the Washington, D.C. area to volunteer as virtual mentors to college students attending our virtual program this summer.
-Mentors are matched with students based on several common factors including professional field, hometown, alma mater and political ideology.
+TFAS is seeking working professionals in the Washington, D.C., area to volunteer as virtual mentors to college students attending our virtual or in-person programs this summer.
+Mentors are matched with students based on several common factors, including professional field, hometown, alma mater and political ideology.

 HOW TO SIGN UP

 Fill out our short Mentor Program Sign Up Survey by Monday, May 10.

 Based on your answers, we will match you with a student and connect you with them by email before the start of the program on June 5.